XinyuKang22/WeTok/Report.md

    * Reasons:

-     * We want to decouple domain logic from persistence mechanisms and avoid exposing details of the data storage.
      * The DAO method allows JUnit test to run faster as it allows to create Mock and avoid connecting to database to run tests.

 ### Grammars